-In the creative space of the map, pupils will be set a building and writing challenge based on retelling their lockdown memories with the view of these creations being permanently preserved in both the Archiverse and the real-world East Riding Archives as historical records in the ERBP collection.
+In the creative space of the map, pupils will be set a building and writing challenge based on retelling their experiences with the view of these creations being permanently preserved in both the Archiverse and the real-world East Riding Archives as historical records.

 Please contact Hannah Stamp for more information.